Rule Book for Christian Bible Quizzing (CBQ)

 126.96.36.199.
 Phrase (P)

 A phrase query’s prompt is a phrase consisting of consecutive words from a verse.
 The prompt must be unique across the whole of the material from the translation used.
-The prompt must be at least 6 words long.
-The query’s reply are all the following words from the verse.
-The reply must be at least 2 words long.
+The prompt must be at least 7 words long.
+The query’s reply are all the following words from the verse up to a sentence-ending punctuation mark (a period, question mark, or exclamation mark) or the end of the verse, whichever is shorter.
+The reply must be at least 1 word long.

 188.8.131.52.
 Chapter Reference (C)

 A chapter reference query’s prompt contains a chapter reference followed by a phrase consisting of consecutive words from a verse.
 The prompt will begin with “according to” followed by the book name, “chapter” followed by the chapter number, then the phrase.
 The phrase is comprised of 2 parts.
 The first part of the phrase must be at least 3 words long and be unique to the whole of the chapter of the material from the translation used and exist in at least 1 other location across the whole of the material from the translation used.
-The second part of the phrase must be at least 3 words long.
-The query’s reply are all the following words from the verse.
-The reply must be at least 2 words long.
+The second part of the phrase must be at least 4 words long.
+The query’s reply are all the following words from the verse up to a sentence-ending punctuation mark (a period, question mark, or exclamation mark) or the end of the verse, whichever is shorter.
+The reply must be at least 1 word long.